samon6bl/omniprompt-anki/README.md

 ## Logging
 This add-on maintains a log file (**omnPrompt-anki.log**) inside the add-ons folder.
 This log captures API requests, responses, and errors for debugging purposes.
 The log file is limited to **5MB**, and up to **two backups** are maintained to prevent excessive disk usage.

-If you encounter issues, check the log file to diagnose API failures or connection errors.
+If you encounter issues, check the log file for:
+  - API connection failures
+  - Timeout errors
+  - Invalid JSON responses

 ---